SigurdMW/blitzjs-workshop/sections/seven/BLITZCLI.md

 ```
 3) Run `blitz prisma migrate dev --preview-feature` to migrate the database!
 4) Now start the server `blitz start`
+5) Go to [http://localhost:3000/actions](http://localhost:3000/actions) and make sure you get the generated actions page.
+It doesn't look good, but let's fix that next!

+## Styles and cleanup
 [All done!
 Back to section 7](./README.md)